Timothy Geithner seeks uniform exchange rate policy

 Beijing has maintained that a sudden appreciation of its currency will be detrimental not only for its export sector but for its overall economy.

-"China will be sensitive to discussing the yuan, especially on its own ground, but given what's happened in the world economy in the past few weeks, I think exchange rate complaints will be on the back burner," said Mitul Kotecha, global currency strategist at Credit Agricole.
+Analysts say the scenario is likely to remain the same for the time being."China will be sensitive to discussing the yuan, especially on its own ground, but given what's happened in the world economy in the past few weeks, I think exchange rate complaints will be on the back burner," said Mitul Kotecha, global currency strategist at Credit Agricole.

 Global currency China has been pushing for yuan to become a global reserve currency.